 Other than that, the Mahebourg Waterfront is crazy pretty!
 If you’ve just landed, this will be your first taste of Mauritius’s twinkling turquoise waters.

 Lastly, for a bit of outside-the-city exploration, there are peaceful fishing villages scattered around outside Mahebourg, Lion Mountain towers over the coastline and is a prime place in Mauritius for some day hiking, and Blue Bay just outta town is the beginner course in those exquisite white and blue beaches.

-Sidenote: it’s equally viable, and maybe even preferable, to stay at Blue Bay (by the ocean) and take day trips into Mahebourg and the surrounding areas.
+Sidenote: Although there are some great places to stay Mahebourg, it’s equally viable, and maybe even preferable, to stay at Blue Bay (by the ocean) and take day trips into Mahebourg and the surrounding areas.
 That does mean you can’t eat that mine bouille three times a day though… hmm…

 The laid-back capital city of Mauritius.
 It’s quiet and there’s not a lot going on; it’s bustling when the school kids get out, drops off after sundown, and I love it for that.
 This ain’t no Asian metropolis – this is city life done slow island style!

 - Why it’s awesome: Honestly, it’s just a nice place in Mauritius to visit.
 It’s not hectic or crazy; it’s a pretty port city with some crowds but nothing major.
 There’s cheap local city eats around and some old-style colonial architecture mixed in with the modern trimmings.
 This isn’t the best place to visit in Mauritius nor the most stunning – backpacking in Mauritius is always going to be about those serene natural attractions – but I like it!

 - What to do there: Much like Mahebourg, a walk along the Port Louis Waterfront is a pleasant stroll.
 Les Jardins De La Compagnie, a small but stacked garden, is equally tranquil.